Ph. D. Program in East Asian Religion

 Those students who complete the requirements for the Ph.D. program except for the dissertation receive the M.Phil. degree.
 Ph.D. candidates are then required to complete and submit a dissertation, which must be prepared through research by the student conducted in close consultation with his or her Ph.D. faculty sponsor.
 After the M.Phil. oral exam has been passed, the DGS, in consultation with the student’s dissertation sponsor, establishes a committee of two faculty members to oversee the dissertation.
 The dissertation committee must approve the dissertation prior to its submission for the defense, which, in accordance with University regulations, is held before five faculty members, two of whom must be from outside the department.
+When a committee member can only participate from afar, an accommodation may be made by employing audio or video conferencing during the defense.
+A maximum of two members of the dissertation defense committee may participate remotely, but the committee chair and the sponsor must be present at the defense and GSAS must be informed of this arrangement at the time of application.
 The accepted dissertation (subject to whatever revisions the defense committee may deem appropriate) must be typed in conformity with the University’s dissertation format and deposited with the Dissertation Office, whose template may be found here.

 All students, including those already holding an M.A., write a research paper to be completed by the end of the third semester.
 Students who enter the program without an M.A. should apply to their department to receive the M.A. degree upon completion of the first-year essay (which will count as the M.A. thesis, 25 to 30 pages in length) and course requirements.
 Any student who has already received an M.A. from their department at Columbia University is exempt from having to apply for another M.A., as well as from the additional paper requirement.
 However, two additional papers must be completed by all other students by the time of the oral examination, one paper based on research in primary sources, and one paper outside the student’s primary specialization to be chosen in consultation with, and submitted to, the adviser.